The Voodoo Programming Language

 Escape Sequences

-To facilitate entering special characters and to inhibit the special meaning certain characters normally have, an escape mechanism is provided.
+1.0 To facilitate entering bytes that may be treated differently by different systems and to inhibit the special meaning certain bytes normally have, an escape mechanism is provided.
+For example, the escape mechanism can be used to create strings that contain double quotes, or to spread a single incantation over multiple lines.
 Escape sequences start with a backslash, and have the following meanings:

 \n A newline

-\<newline> Line continuation character.
+\<newline> Line continuation.
 The newline and any leading whitespace on the next line is ignored.

 "Hello world\n" A string with a newline in it